 Want to say something a little magical?
 Purple roses express a sense of mystery and mysticism, perfect for that friend who is always consulting her astrological charts before making a move.

 Yellow roses aren’t hard to come by, but you may want to think twice before including them in a bouquet.
 Victorians believed they signaled infidelity.
 That might have to do with a story about the prophet Mohammed who feared that his wife Aisha had been unfaithful.
-On the advice of the angel Gabriel, Mohammed told Aisha to drop her welcome-home gift of red roses into the river.
-If they changed color it would mean she had been untrue.
+On the angel Gabriel’s advice, Mohammed told Aisha to drop her welcome-home gift of red roses into the river.
+If they changed color, it would mean she had been untrue.
 Sure enough, the red washed out and left the blooms a pale yellow.
 Mohammed forgave Aisha, but yellow roses still have a tinge of deceit about them.
 Be careful who you give them to.

 Are you in the throes of a new crush?
 Quit stalking their Instagram account and send them some orange roses.
 They signal fascination and intrigue.
 (Then check Instagram right away.
 Why haven’t they posted a photo of the bouquet yet?
 Argh!)

 There aren’t many natural varieties of green roses, but if you can find some of the pale cultivars such as Wimbledon or Green Tea, you can use them to send a message of growth, prosperity, and abundance… or one of envy.

 Black roses are a bit of a cheat.
 Natural black flowers are actually a super dark, vamp-tastic purple.
 Truly black flowers have been artificially treated.
 Still, they’re incredibly dramatic and, like the color black in general, they can signal death and danger or sophistication and glamor.